 - Stay ahead of storms.
 It seems to be a consistent pattern that observer traffic really picks up near and just behind a storm.
 I believe executing an expedition as to stay in front of the storm will place one ahead of not only the crowds, but potential roadblocks from damage and/or police.

 - Pass on no-brainer, single-storm setups.
 An event like May 12, 2004 happening today will undoubtedly produce horrific traffic jams.
 These are days with an easy, highly apparent target and a resulting single tornadic storm.
 I shudder to think of what the next such setup will be like in terms of traffic.
 That is, completely unchaseable.
 I can imagine a gridlock scenario (CTI of *at least* 8 - see below).
 Setups like this may truly be the ones I can see being simply better to just stay home rather than drive 2,000 miles just to get mired in traffic.
 Being there won't turn out well in any way.
 I'd probably only see the first one or two meso cycles before I get stopped in gridlock.
 I guarantee the next 5/12/2004 will make headlines with EMs and police railing on storm observers.

 The Chaser Traffic Index (CTI)

-I've put some thought into quantifying the expeditioner traffic problem, and here is the scale I came up with:
+I've put some thought into quantifying the storm observer traffic problem, and here is the scale I came up with: